 The integration plan focuses on sustaining ongoing operations and managing the cultural differences between the acquiring and acquired entities, satisfying existing customers and business relationships, identifying the critical decisions that must be made, retaining key employees, maintaining labor relations and productivity, integrating different corporate cultures, and organizing the process for delivering the expected value to shareholders.

 The plan articulates what must be done and the decisions that must be made post-acquisition on the first day, each week, the first 100 days, the first year, and thereafter.

-Merger integration entails all the risk commonly encountered by a business, plus the additional risks specific to bringing two organizations together.
-Every deal is unique, but the biggest risks to achieving the expected results are typically loss of customers or order volume to competitors, business interruptions, loss of key personnel and underachievement on savings projections.
+Merger integration entails all the risks commonly encountered by a business, plus the additional risks specific to bringing two organizations together.
+Every M&A process is unique, but the biggest risks to achieving the expected results are typically a loss of customers or order volume to competitors, business interruptions, loss of key personnel, and underachievement on savings projections.

 Project management supports acquisition throughout the deal process, from due diligence through execution.

 As a centralized group providing governance and coordination over the activities of decentralized teams, it is responsible for:

 Maximizing human capital once the acquisition is consummated is critical to deal success.
 Often, this entails integrating cultures and managing change within a consistent governance structure to deliver the expected synergies, efficiencies, and growth underlying the deal’s business case.